supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 As you can see, there is a mathematical function at the top of the graph.
 You can plug some numbers in, and work out a value.

-Although the documentation is not entirely clear on how to use this graph, I have posted a question on SuperMemopedia to see if additional data can be provided.
+Although the documentation is not entirely clear on how to use this graph, I have posted a [question](https://supermemopedia.com/index.php?title=More_Sleep_Chart_sample_data_in_manual) on SuperMemopedia to see if additional data can be provided.

+However, from what I gather, it is pretty straight forward.

 ![]()